miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 Made quest log and laptop show failure and fixed being noticed early.
 Prevented continuing the Tawni quest after you have been detected.
 Updated netcafe entries for Tawni and Ash dependent of quest states.
-Changed camera spot icons at Tawni's place and removed notice timer.
-Made Tawni's boyfriend holster gun when using interesting points.
+Changed camera spot icons and made Tawni's boyfriend holster gun.

 Vesuvius:
 +Restored Velvet and Misti dances, pool girl and a special sequence.